LeenYang/scripts/README.md

 Abc
 ===

-This is only for learning the git
+This is only for learning the git to get familiar with it.